Navcoin (NAV) Hits Market Cap of $4.17 Million

-Navcoin (NAV) traded down 3.7% against the US dollar during the 1 day period ending at 23:00 PM Eastern on July 24th.
-Over the last week, Navcoin has traded down 12.4% against the US dollar.
-One Navcoin coin can currently be purchased for approximately $0.0522 or 0.00000179 BTC on cryptocurrency exchanges.
-Navcoin has a market cap of $4.17 million and approximately $16,603.31 worth of Navcoin was traded on exchanges in the last 24 hours.
+Navcoin (NAV) traded up 8.1% against the dollar during the 1 day period ending at 14:00 PM ET on July 29th.
+Navcoin has a total market capitalization of $4.17 million and approximately $26,497.61 worth of Navcoin was traded on exchanges in the last 24 hours.
+One Navcoin coin can now be purchased for about $0.0572 or 0.00000195 BTC on cryptocurrency exchanges.
+In the last seven days, Navcoin has traded 11.2% higher against the dollar.

 - BlueArk (BRK) traded flat against the dollar and now trades at $0.0010 or 0.00000004 BTC.